visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 3. **Select Accounts & Sync**
    - After connecting, choose which accounts to sync and click **Connect**.
    - Allow a few minutes for synchronization to finish.

 4. **Review & Save Transactions**
    - You’ll be redirected to the imported transactions page.
-   - You must Click **Save transactions** to record them in the ledger.
+   - You must Click **Save transactions** at the bottom to record them in the ledger.
    - Direct link to connect your bank account, visit [here](https://bookeeping.ai/en/account/:account/upload/transaction)